3 Discovering Your Ikigai: Finding Purpose in College and Career

 2. Doing What You Love

 When you combine what you’re good at with what you love, you find your passion.
 For instance, Maria loves explaining complex ideas, and she’s also really good at it.
-This overlap gives her a sense of passion for teaching and helping others understand challenging subjects.
+This overlap gives her a sense of passion for designing learning experiences that help others understand challenging subjects.
 Passion is that feeling of enthusiasm and excitement that arises when you do something you love and are skilled at.
-This passion can be a key ingredient in helping you stay motivated and engaged as you pursue your career goals—BUT it doesn’t far enough.
+This passion can be a key ingredient in helping you stay motivated and engaged as you pursue your career goals—BUT passion alone doesn’t far enough.
 Focusing on your passion at the expense of other considerations can lead to feelings of uselessness and isolation.

 3. Doing What the World Needs